- Pro Video

 Before we get started, there are two points I’d like to make:

-Before we get started, let's talk about pointer #2 for a minute...
+Before we get started, let's talk about point #2 for a minute...

 Lightning kills around 2,000 people a year around the world.
 This makes it one of the world's most dangerous weather phenomena.
 So, before you grab your metal tripod and head outside in the face of a storm to take photos, do some homework and use liberal amounts of common sense.
 For lightning safety tips, go to the NOAA Lightning Safety website and study up.